andris9/NodePie/README.md

 Issues
 ------

-[xml2json](https://github.com/buglabs/node-xml2json) on which NodePie depends on has a bug with CDATA text elements.
+[xml2json](https://github.com/buglabs/node-xml2json) module which NodePie depends on has a bug with CDATA text elements.
 Until it is fixed it is better to use a [patched version](https://github.com/andris9/node-xml2json) of the same library.

 Usage